-People come to the counter, [and ask me], "What do you think goes with this?
+People come to the counter, [and ask], "What do you think goes with this?
 What color?"
-And I'll try to explain the color....[S]ometimes there's someone who comes with a dress and asks, "What kind of shoes?"
-I don't know why, maybe I'm used to coats and shoes, and magazines, and how every time we have a new style at Macy's they put it on the mannequins, so it kind of makes it easier [for me] to [learn]....Some customers will come and I tell them the style.
+And I'll try to explain the color....[S]ometimes there's someone who comes with a dress and asks, "What kind of shoes?" ...[M]aybe I'm used to coats and shoes, and magazines, and how every time we have a new style at Macy's they put it on the mannequins, so it kind of makes it easier [for me] to [learn]....Some customers will come and I tell them the style.
 I don't wear it, but I still know about it.
 For Sabra, knowledge translates to social capital.
 Knowing about American fashions, despite not wearing many of them, gives her confidence to advise customers at work and friends when she goes shopping.
-Thus, American stores offer her a venue in which to demonstrate the extent of her knowledge and claim the incumbent social rewards.
+American stores offer her a venue in which to demonstrate the extent of her knowledge and claim the incumbent social rewards.

 For other women, proficiency in the American consumer system, which often takes the form of knowledge about different brands of clothing, is a natural outcome of acculturation.
 As Maua explained, "Brand names are something that you look into.
 It doesn't matter where you're from.
 It's just something in our society.
-[Living] here, you look into it more."
-Maua sees her knowledge of brand names as a symbol of her integration into mainstream American society her society.
-Like Maua, Saida frames her knowledge of brand names in the language of acculturation; she thinks about brand names almost as a rite of passage-a sign of the initiated.
-In her eyes, her growing familiarity with brand names reflects a more general process of integration.
-Thus, American malls offer her an opportunity to claim membership in one area of American society.
+[L]iving here, you look into it more."
+Maua sees her knowledge of brand names as a symbol of her integration into mainstream American society-her society.
+Saida described her developing interest in brands in similar terms: